lvidal1/node-graph-device/README.md

 ## See in action

-:rocket: After run the `yarn start` command, enter the items to print on the matrix.
+:rocket: After running the `yarn start` command, enter the items to print on the matrix.
 Separate each item with a comma (,)

 :rocket: You will get the items rendered on a matrix in console.